irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     value during the calibration process.
 OSR
     Original Sampling Rate.
 Used in the context of downsampling.
 Cf DSR.
+PFIID
+    Production Function Input ID.
+String constant which is used to distinguish between different input values (datasets) to production functions.
+Different DSIs can be used for the same PFIID.
+PFOID
+    Production Function Output ID.
+Analogous with PFIID, but for output (return values).
+Production Function
+    Abstract method bicas.proc.SwmProcessing.production_function() which
+    implementations in subclasses do the core of data processing.
 QF
     zVariable QUALITY_FLAG.
 QRC